aave-starknet-project/aave-starknet-bridge/README.md

 ### Bridge Ceiling

 The amount of bridged aTokens is restricted to a certain amount set at the moment of deployment.
 We provide an array `ceilings` with a ceiling for each aToken to be approved on the L1 bridge, and we make sure that the bridge will only hold a scaled balance (without taking into account the interest growth) inferior or equal to the decided ceiling for each aToken.

+## How to bridge without coding

+This section explains how to bridge Ethereum aTokens to StarkNet staticATokens using Etherscan UI and wallets on both networks.

+### 1. Hold tokens that can be bridged

+The first step is to have an Ethereum-compatible wallet funded with one of the six following tokens: [DAI](https://etherscan.io/address/0x6B175474E89094C44Da98b954EedeAC495271d0F#code), [aDAI](https://etherscan.io/address/0x028171bca77440897b824ca71d1c56cac55b68a3#code), [USDC](https://etherscan.io/address/0xA0b86991c6218b36c1d19D4a2e9Eb0cE3606eB48#code), [aUSDC](https://etherscan.io/address/0xbcca60bb61934080951369a648fb03df4f96263c#code), [USDT](https://etherscan.io/address/0xdAC17F958D2ee523a2206206994597C13D831ec7#code) or [aUSDT](https://etherscan.io/address/0x3Ed3B47Dd13EC9a98b44e6204A523E766B225811#code).

+### 2. Get tokens' balance

+You should now select the amount you would like to bridge.
+Note that the tokens above do not have the same number of decimals.
+For this, go on the Etherscan page corresponding to your tokens, say [DAI](https://etherscan.io/address/0x6B175474E89094C44Da98b954EedeAC495271d0F#code) for instance, click on the tab "Read Contract" or "Read as Proxy" and call the function `balanceOf` with your wallet address.

+If you hold $50 of DAI / aDAI, the output of `balanceOf` should be approximately `50000000000000000000`, and if you hold $50 of USDC / aUSDC / USDT / aUSDT, it should be about `50000000`.

+### 3. Let the bridge transfer your tokens

+Before depositing your tokens to the bridge, you should allow the bridge to spend your tokens.
+To do so, go on the token's Etherscan page, click on the tab "Write Contract" or "Write as Proxy", and then on "Connect to Web3" to connect your Ethereum wallet to Etherscan.
+Now, click on the function `approve`, and fill in the bridge's address (`0x25c0667E46a704AfCF5305B0A586CC24c171E94D`) as `spender` and the amount you would like to bridge as `amount`.
+Finally, click "Write" and accept the transaction on your wallet.

+### 4. Deposit your tokens to the bridge

+To deposit tokens to the bridge, go on the bridge contract Etherscan page [here](https://etherscan.io/address/0x25c0667E46a704AfCF5305B0A586CC24c171E94D#writeProxyContract).
+If your wallet is disconnected, click on "Connect to Web3" again, and click on the `deposit` function to display its arguments.
+You should then enter the following inputs:
+- `l1AToken`: Fill in the address of the token you would like to bridge.
+For DAI, write `0x6B175474E89094C44Da98b954EedeAC495271d0F`.
+- `l2Recipient`: Fill in your StarkNet wallet address, converted to decimal.
+For that, you can use [this website](https://www.rapidtables.com/convert/number/hex-to-decimal.html), or use `BigInt` function in JavaScript.
+For instance, if the StarkNet wallet address is `0x01270059Ea5843794F1130830800EcEF60B7D1AFd195f1847a884223a5B94f4A`, you should fill in `521222308224262530654458833061745344984501837223744122628617462097842360138`.
+- `amount`: Fill in the amount you would like to bridge.
+This amount should be lower or equal to the amount you have approved in the previous step.
+- `referralCode`: Fill in `0`.
+This argument is proper to identify future integrators.
+- `fromUnderlyingAsset`: Fill in `false` if the token you bridge is an aToken (aDAI, aUSDC, aUSDT); otherwise, fill in `true`.

+Finally, click on "Write", accept the transaction and wait for Ethereum and StarkNet transactions to finish.

+### 5. Import token to your StarkNet wallet

+On your StarkNet wallet, click on "+ New token" for Argent X or "+ Add token" for Braavos, and fill in staticAToken's address that corresponds to tokens you have deposited on the Ethereum side - see [this section](https://github.com/aave-starknet-project/aave-starknet-bridge#deployed-contracts) for deployed contracts' addresses.

 ## Installation